jrzyshr/zero-to-hero-with-portworx-on-aks/README.md

 # Me

 - Cloud Solution Architect @ Microsoft
-  - *Helping build solutions on Azure since 2009!*
+  - *Building Azure solutions since 2009!*
-- Always mixing business with fun
+- Always mixing business with fun =>
-  - Mont St Michel on Monday =>
 - On a challenge to eat a meal in all 564 towns in New Jersey!
   - https://bit.ly/eatjersey